grafana/k6-docs/src/data/markdown/translated-guides/en/04 Results visualization/00 End-of-test Summary.md

 - [Reporting to Xray](https://docs.getxray.app/display/XRAYCLOUD/Performance+and+load+testing+with+k6)
 - [HTML reporter](https://github.com/benc-uk/k6-reporter)

+## Summary options

+k6 provides some options to filter or silence summary output:
+- The [`--summary-trend-stats` option](/using-k6/options#summary-trend-stats) defines which [Trend metric](/javascript-api/k6-metrics/trend) statistics to calculate and show.
+- The [`--summary-time-unit` option](/using-k6/options#summary-time-unit) forces k6 to use a fixed-time unit for all time values in the summary.
+- The [`--no-summary` option](/using-k6/options#no-summary) completely disables report generation, including `--summary-export` and `handleSummary()`.
+- The `--summary-export` option exports a summary report with a predefined JSON format to a file.
+Now discouraged; use the `handleSummary` callback instead.

 <Collapsible title="Summary export to a JSON file (Discouraged)">

 ### Summary export to a JSON file